luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 - `8`
 - `9`

-Addresses outside this valid range are treated as invalid.

 ### `tiny8_spi_loader.v`
-SPI loader that receives 24-bit frames and writes instructions into internal program memory.
+SPI loader that receives 24-bit frames and writes instructions into internal memory.

 ### `tt_um_tiny8_risclike.v`
-Tiny Tapeout top-level wrapper.
-This module connects:
-- SPI input signals
-- program memory
-- CPU
-- output/status signals
-- Tiny Tapeout external pins
+Top-level wrapper for integration with the external pin interface.

 ---

-## Program memory model
+## Internal program memory model

-The internal memory stores **10 instruction words**.
+The internal program memory stores:

+- **10 instruction words**
-Each instruction word is **16 bits** wide.
+- each instruction is **16 bits**

 ### Valid addresses
-Instruction slots are valid only for addresses:
+Valid program addresses are:

 - `0` to `9`

 ### Invalid addresses
-If the CPU attempts to read outside the valid range, the program memory returns:
+If the CPU reads outside the valid range, the memory returns:

 - `16'hD000`